kethort/io-over-tcp-modbus-arduino-mach4/README.md

 4. Connect the Arduino to power and the network.

 ## Mach4 Software Setup (installer)
-There are several configurations that can be made using the ArduinoModbusInstaller.exe program.
+There are several configurations that can be made using the ArduinoModbusInstaller.exe program. <br>
 a.
-Use just the inputs and outputs on the Arduino Mega (this is the default).
+Use just the inputs and outputs on the Arduino Mega (this is the default). <br>
 b.
-Use inputs outputs and ADC.
+Use inputs outputs and ADC. <br>
 c.
-Use inputs outputs and DAC.
+Use inputs outputs and DAC. <br>
 d.
-Use inputs outputs ADC and DAC.
+Use inputs outputs ADC and DAC. <br>

 To change these configurations delete the default modbus_ini_settings file in the src/ini_settings folder and rename the one you want to use as 'modbus_ini_settings'.
 For example, to use the inputs, outputs, ADC and DAC, delete modbus_ini_settings and rename modbus_ini_settings_io_adc_dac to 'modbus_ini_settings'.